momentohq/public-dev-docs/docs/develop/index.md

 // plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

-# Developing applications with the Momento SDK
+# Developing applications with Momento SDKs

 Welcome!
 This page provides information about common constructs you will need in order to assemble Momento clients in all of our SDKs.
 This page covers how to provide your Momento credentials (called auth tokens), how to configure your client, and some basic information about error handling and production readiness.